HitasiPatel/AvOps-complete/core-infrastructure/terraform/root/README.md

 # change the active subscription using the subscription name
 az account set --subscription "{Subscription Id or Name}"

+cd core-infrastructure/terraform/root/
 # Run pre-deployment step
 # OPTIONAL args: ./pre-deploy.sh -l <Azure region> -e <environment> -h
 # Example: ./pre-deploy.sh -l westeurope -e dev
-./pre-deploy.sh
+./pre-deploy.sh -l <<Localtion>> -e <<dev>>

 ```

-### Deploy Locally
+Note:

+- Use a shorter envireonment name, because the same is suffixed to the resource group created by this pre deployment script, longer environment name could impact resources with name length restrictions. i.e dev or tst
+- remember to use the same name in the azure devops pipeline when releasing the code using CD pipeline.

+___

+### Deploy IaC from the local machine (Optional & not recommended)

-Running the main deployment locally is *optional* and **not** recommended.
+Running the main deployment locally <span style="color:red">is *optional* and **not** recommended</span>.
 The recommended way to run the main deployment script is to run via the CI/CD pipeline.
 Refer to the [pipeline documentation](../../.pipelines/README.md) to run the deployment script through the pipeline.

 If you opt to run the deployment script *locally*, continue below.
 Repeat these steps to rerun the terraform deployment.